wiirios/eva/README.md

 ### To Do
 - [ ] Create a GitBook
 - [ ] Create a workflow guide
 - [ ] Add a file explorer panel for opening and managing files
-- [ ] Add an option to save custom settings
 - [ ] Improve README

 ## MIT License